j88moja-code/alx-low_level_programming/0x08-recursion/README.md

 ##4 -pow_recursion.c - a function that returns the value of x raised to the power of y.
 ##5 5-sqrt_recursion.c - a function that returns the natural square root of a number.
 ##6 6-is_prime_number.c - a function that returns 1 if the input integer is a prime number, otherwise return 0.
+##8 101-wildcmp.c - a function that compares two strings and returns 1 if the strings can be considered identical, otherwise return 0.